 A funeral is used to mark the end of a person's life here on earth.
 Family and friends come together to express grief, give thanks for the life lived and commend the person into God's keeping.
 These can be a small, quiet ceremony or a large occasion in a packed church.

-Everyone who lives within the ecclesiastical parish of St. Elphin’s (comprising Howley& Fairfield) is entitled to a funeral service in St. Elphin’s Church by the Rector, or a fully trained and authorised member of the Funeral Ministry Team, regardless of whether they attended church or not.
+Anyone is entitled to a funeral service in St. Elphin’s Church, regardless of whether they attended church or not.

 At St. Elphin’s, it is no longer possible to hold burials or inter ashes, as the churchyard has been closed since 1960.
 However, the Local Authority provides alternative places of burial at Warrington Cemetery and Fox Covert Cemetery, and the minister can carry out the burial there instead of the church or crematorium.